osscniket/Dotstudiopro/README.md

 Dotstudiopro
 ============

-Niket Mandalia has build this responsitory.
+Niket Mandalia has build this respository.

+This respository build is for just learning purpose.